Participatory workshop and performance for

-Workshop Leader for Space Saloon ‘Fieldworks’, Artist Residency in Southern California
+Space Saloon ‘Fieldworks’ residency in Southern California

 When planning this project I wanted two things – to dance in the desert (how fun?!) and to challenge a group of architecture students to do this with me.
 I am increasingly interested in how to leverage inexperience as a way of freeing creative output and embracing mistakes, similar to the marks a child makes.